 Don’t eschew the local etiquette.
 It’s famously illegal to chew gum in Singapore and while you’re highly unlikely to be placed under arrest for popping a piece, it won’t earn you any mates.

-Instead, follow the rules: don’t chew gum (you won’t be able to buy it here anyway), refrain from eating or drinking on public transport, don’t jaywalk, only smoke in designated areas and never litter.
+Instead, follow the rules: don’t chew gum (you won’t be able to buy it here anyway), don’t jaywalk, only smoke in designated areas and never litter.

 Don’t order Singapore chilli crab before you’ve asked the price.
 Some menu items such as seafood will be priced seasonally, which means that tasty crab could set you back a lot more than you expected.